PoHuit/ecmulator/README.md

 Run `python3 ecmulator.py` with appropriate arguments.

-* The `--jam` argument specifies a jam module or drone, including a repeat count for convenience.
+* The `--jam` (`-j`) argument specifies a jam module or drone, including a repeat count for convenience.
 The module or drone is specified by

   > *\<base-type\>\<variant\>[*`x`*\<count\>]*